 and minimize pollution.
 We use ultra-low sulfur fuels that meet all federal

 - Pace provides its employees with $75/month incentive to commute to work

 in a vanpool.
 Learn how you can join a carpool or vanpool at

 - Pace recycles tires that can be used for playground flooring, tire retreading

 and even for tire derived fuel.

-- Pace has begun using transit signal priority which saves fuel and reduces
+- Pace uses transit signal priority on several corridors, which saves fuel

-carbon emissions released into the air by buses idling at a red light.
+and reduces carbon emissions released into the air by buses idling at a red

 Calculate how much you can save by using public transportation at